GoogleCloudPlatform/kubeflow-distribution/kubeflow/README.md

 1. 502s and backend unhealthy

     * This is often the result of cont configuring ASM correctly (i.e. not specifying the correct ServiceMessh or cluster name)

     * This usually manifests as the istio proxy in the istio ingressgateway from not being able to start causing the health check failure.
+To troubleshoot

+      1. Get the pods for the istio-ingressgateway

+         ```
+         kubectl -n istio-system get pods -l app=istio-ingressgateway
+         ```

+         * Are all containers in the pod started?

+      1. Look at the logs for the pods

+         ```
+         kubectl -n istio-system log ${INGRESS_GATEWAY_POD} -c istio-proxy
+         ```

+    * Another common cause is failing to enable the ASM services.
+This will manifest with an error like the following in the istio ingress logs.

+      ```
+      [Envoy (Epoch 0)] [2020-05-06 01:06:09.078][17][warning][config] [bazel-out/k8-opt/bin/external/envoy/source/common/config/_virtual_includes/grpc_stream_lib/common/config/grpc_stream.h:91] gRPC config stream closed: 7, Anthos Service Mesh Certificate Authority API has not been used in project 29647740582 before or it is disabled.
+Enable it by visiting https://console.developers.google.com/apis/api/meshca.googleapis.com/overview?project=29647740582 then retry.
+If you enabled this API recently, wait a few minutes for the action to propagate to our systems and retry
+      ```

+    * To enable the services

+      ```
+      make apply-services
+      ```

+      * For more info refer to the instructions about enabling services.